 Receive a job offer?
 Don't rush to accept it.
-Knowing how to negotiate a better job offer—even asking for more money—could be worthwhile.
-A Fidelity survey found that 85% of Americans who countered on salary, other compensation or benefits, or both, received at least some of what they requested.1
+Knowing how to negotiate a better job offer, even asking for more money—could be worthwhile.
+Fidelity's 2022 Career Assessment Study revealed that 87% of Americans who countered on salary, other compensation or benefits, or both, received at least some of what they requested.1

-Negotiating can be awkward, you don't want to come off as ungrateful, and you might even be concerned about losing the offer you have if you try to get a better one.
-The Fidelity study revealed that could be why most job candidates didn't negotiate their salary for their last job offer.1
+Negotiating can be awkward.
+You don't want to come off as ungrateful and you might even be concerned about losing the offer you have if you try to get a better one.
+Even though 55% of workers don't ask for a higher salary when offered a new position, 73% of employers are willing to negotiate salary on an initial job offer.2

-According to a survey from XpertHR, an HR solutions provider, about 90% of employers are open to negotiating.2 Still, there's a way to navigate it so you're still in your new employer's good graces—and help your chances of getting a raise—or some other benefit you want.
+According to Alexandra Carter, a professor at Columbia Law School, employers are expecting you to negotiate.2 Still, there's a way to navigate it so you're still in your new employer's good graces—and help your chances of getting a raise in the future—or some other benefit you want.
 Here's how to negotiate salary and a job offer.

 How to negotiate salary and a job offer

-If you received a job offer, assume the employer is motivated to agree to a deal that makes everyone happy.
-Start planning for a job offer negotiation.
+If you receive a job offer, assume the employer is motivated to agree to a deal that makes everyone happy.
+It's okay to be optimistic and to even start planning for negotiation before a job offer.

 1. Schedule a conversation with the right person to negotiate with